Struggling to get interviews?

 In my previous role at DroidBay, I demonstrated exceptional customer service and organizational skills.
 I professionally and courteously resolved over 20 customer technical complaints daily, ensuring a positive experience for each client.
 Additionally, I showcased my attention to detail and efficiency by completing 17+ typed documents within a three-day deadline for the company’s upcoming press conference, achieving 100% accuracy.
 These experiences highlight my ability to manage high-pressure situations while maintaining a strong focus on quality and customer satisfaction.

-Use hard numbers to explain your achievements
+Use numbers to explain your achievements

-Here’s an example of how to use hard numbers (shown in bold) to highlight your achievements as a receptionist:
+Here’s an example of how to use numbers (shown in bold) to highlight your achievements as a receptionist:

 Successfully updated and scheduled meetings within a week for the next 6 months (January 20XX–June 20XX)